 Our next stop was Shinjuku right in downtown Tokyo.
 It is a major gathering hub in the city.
 Neon signs brighten the streets as waves of people shop, eat , and mingle.

-The atmosphere is vibrant similar to Times Square in New York.
+The atmosphere is vibrant similar to Times Square in New York (Times Square is also the source of some of the best quotes about New York).
 We spent an hour wandering the shops and hunting for the best view of the downtown.

 Dinner – Raku